whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “You know what _is_ crazy?
 I wish… There's a part of me that… well, I would have liked to join the Exclusives.
 I just couldn't.”

 Mrs. E smiled.
 “Shotgun Maria.
 Of course there is, and of course you couldn't.”
 She lit a cigarette, and one for Maria.
 “You watch yourself though.
-This shit gives you cancer.”
+This shit gives you cancer, I hear.”

 When Esmeralda started, she made a rough stylish sound so much more interesting than the smooth throb of Izzy’s new machine.
 The odd little song she had been humming grew louder.